The Singleton

 ---

-He did not eat lunch.
-He sat at his desk and worked on the v5.4 attention branch.
-At 4 p.m. he watched, on a small muted monitor he kept on his desk to humiliate Marcus-from-the-office whenever Marcus walked by, an esports stream: a Silicon Siege match in the qualification round for the Seoul championship.
-The player on the left was a nineteen-year-old named Park Ji-yeon.
-Her screen name was Ghost.
-She was reacting to opponent inputs at forty-seven milliseconds, which was a number below the theoretical minimum of human visual-to-motor reaction time as measured by a hundred years of lab research.
-The commentators were baffled in a voiceless way.
-They had stopped using the word *cheating* last year after the IOC had tested her nine times.
+At four o'clock he watched, on a small muted monitor he kept on his desk for the sole purpose of humiliating Marcus-from-the-office whenever Marcus walked by, an esports stream — a Silicon Siege match, qualification round for the Seoul championship.
+The player on the left was twenty-three, screen name Ghost.
+She was reacting to opponent inputs at forty-seven milliseconds, a number below the theoretical floor of human visual-to-motor reaction that a hundred years of lab work had set.
+The commentators talked around it.
+They had stopped saying *cheating* the year before, after the IOC tested her nine times and found a clean human nervous system tuned to the marrow and nothing else.

 ---

+She washed her hands.
+She went back to her chair.
 She won the next round at forty-three milliseconds, which was, even for her, slightly too fast.

 ---